-Shannon Beador And New Beau Rick Stanley Waiting Until Their Divorces Are Final To Get Serious Per ‘RO’
+Shannon Beador And New Beau Rick Stanley Waiting Until Their Divorces Are Final To Get Serious Per ‘Radar’

 — That Housewives Guy (@housewivesguy) February 7, 2019

-For starters, David requested that the judge to not allow Shannon to drink alcohol eight hours before or anytime when her daughters were present.
+For starters, David requested that the judge not allow Shannon to drink alcohol eight hours before — or at any time when — her daughters were present.
 However, the request was shut down by Judge James L. Waltz, who said it was illegal to prohibit her from consuming alcohol.

-The judge also asked the pair to come back to court in two months where they could discuss David’s request to lessen his child support payments but that didn’t stop Beador from getting angry that he was not able to settle things in court that day.
+The judge also asked the pair to come back to court in two months, when they could then discuss David’s request to lessen his child support payments.
+That didn’t stop Beador from getting angry that he was not able to settle things in court that day.

-David told the judge that the money aspect of the divorce is “destroying” their children and also pointed out that Shannon is raking in about $900,000 a year between her frozen food business and her role on the Real Housewives of Orange County.
+David told the judge that the money aspect of the divorce is “destroying” their children, and also pointed out that Shannon is raking in about $900,000 a year between her frozen food business and her role on the Real Housewives of Orange County.

 Hopefully in the coming months the couple can resolve things amicably.